danwt/event-2022-hackatom/README.md

 chmod u+x 4_createBlogPost.sh
 # Kill any existing process and clean up existing directories and configurations
 ./0_killAndClean.sh
-# Launch a provider and consumer chain
+# Launch a Provider and Consumer chain
 # The script uses the handle fizz for monikers, key names, ect...
 ./1_launch.sh
 # Start Hermes relayer
 ./2_relay.sh
-# Delegate some extra tokens to the provider validator (demo purposes only, optional)
+# Delegate some extra tokens to the Provider validator (demo purposes only, optional)
 ./3_delegate.sh
 # Talk to the Consumer app and create a new blog post (demo purposes only, optional)
 ./4_createBlogPost.sh